thindsahil/Rend/README.md

 WIP

 - i am making this to learn more about computer graphics
-- likely contatins many bugs and is probably not  very efficient
+- likely contatins some bugs and is probably not  very efficient